jonwk/JohnWesleyK/README.md

 ### 📚 Quotes:
 > “The steadfast love of the LORD never ceases; his mercies never come to an end; they are new every morning; great is your faithfulness.” – Lamentations 3:22-23

 > “Be strong and courageous.
-Do not be afraid or terrified because of them, or the LORD your God goes with you; he will never leave you nor forsake you.

-” – Deuteronomy 31:6
+Do not be afraid or terrified because of them, or the LORD your God goes with you; he will never leave you nor forsake you.” – Deuteronomy 31:6

 > “Jesus looked at them and said, ‘With man it is impossible, but not with God.
 For all things are possible with God.” – Mark 10:27